-Master of Education in Sport Management
+Master of Education in Sports Management

-While the M.Ed. in Sport Management program is offered on Millersville University’s main campus, it is also running as a cohort program beginning in late fall 2013 at the PASSHE Multi-University Center in Philadelphia.
-The M.Ed. in Sport Management cohort program is a two year program beginning in fall 2013 and finishing in summer 2015, with a planned graduation at the end of summer 2015.
+While the M.Ed. in Sports Management program is offered on Millersville University’s main campus, it is also running as a cohort program beginning in late fall 2013 at the PASSHE Multi-University Center in Philadelphia.
+The M.Ed. in sports Management cohort program is a two-year program beginning in fall 2013 and finishing in summer 2015, with a planned graduation at the end of summer 2015.
 The program will be delivered with a mix of blended, face-to-face, and fully online courses.
 All face-to-face and blended courses will meet on the weekend and be held at the PASSHE Multi-University center in Center City at Mellon Independence Center on Market Street.
 The cohort will typically take two accelerated (7-week) courses per semester, with the exception of fall 2013 and winter 2014.
 The program will feature our regular full-time faculty who will be working closely with the cohort students throughout the program in a small learning community in the range of 15 - 20 students.

-In addition to meeting regular University admission criteria, applicants for admission to the master's degree program in sport management must have an undergraduate GPA of 2.75 or higher, and achieve a satisfactory on either the Miller Analogies Test (MAT) or on the general Graduate Record Exam (GRE).
+In addition to meeting regular University admission criteria, applicants for admission to the master's degree program in sports management must have an undergraduate GPA of 2.75 or higher, and achieve a satisfactory on either the Miller Analogies Test (MAT) or on the general Graduate Record Exam (GRE).
 In exceptional circumstances, an applicant may be admitted on a probationary basis if his or her application GPA and/or standardized exam scores are below the expected standard.

 Applicants who fail to achieve the minimum score may be required to re-take the MAT or GRE and achieve a satisfactory score.